pchemguy/ChatGPTExploratoryPrompting/README.md

 ## Ask ChatGPT to help you generate, debug, and improve prompts

 Since the relevance of ChatGPT responses substantially depend on the quality of prompts, and because ChatGPT seems to be good at  transformative and creative writing tasks, it appears to be a natural question to see if ChatGPT can improve its own prompts.
+The file